Quantum computing of nonlinear reacting flows via the probability density function method: Abstract

 \section{Abstract}

-Quantum computing offers the promise of speedups for scientific computations, but its application to reacting flows is hindered by nonlinear source terms and the challenges of time-dependent simulations.
-We present a quantum framework to address these issues.
+Quantum computing offers the promise of speedups for scientific computations, but its application to reacting flows is hindered by nonlinear source terms, the challenges of time-dependent simulations, and the difficulty of extracting meaningful physical quantities from quantum states.
 We employ a probability density function (PDF) formulation to transform the nonlinear reacting-flow governing equations into high-dimensional linear ones.
 The entire temporal evolution is then solved as a single large linear system using the history state method, which avoids the measurement bottleneck of conventional time-marching schemes and fully leverages the advantages of quantum linear system algorithms.
 To extract the quantity of interest from the resulting quantum state, we develop an efficient algorithm to measure the statistical moments of the PDF, bypassing the need for costly full-state tomography.
-A computational complexity analysis indicates the potential for a near-exponential speedup over classical algorithms.
-We validate the framework by simulating a perfectly stirred reactor, demonstrating its capability to capture the PDF evolution and statistics of a nonlinear reactive system.
+A computational complexity analysis shows that the measurement algorithm achieves a complexity polynomial in the logarithm of the system size using low-order polynomial approximations, compared to the exponential cost of the exact operator, thereby retaining the quantum advantage gained from solving the linear system.
+We validate the framework in two stages: an \textit{a priori} test confirms the accuracy of the measurement algorithm on beta distributions with known analytical moments, and a perfectly stirred reactor simulation demonstrates the capability to capture the PDF evolution and statistics of a nonlinear reactive system.
 This work establishes a pathway for applying quantum computing to nonlinear reacting flows.

+The simulation of reacting flows is limited by the prohibitive cost of resolving stiff, nonlinear chemical kinetics.
+Quantum computing offers an alternative paradigm, but its application is hindered by the inherent linearity of quantum mechanics and the difficulty of extracting physical information from quantum states.
+This work addresses both challenges through a framework that integrates three components: a PDF formulation to linearize the governing equations; the history state method to solve the entire time-evolution in a single step, avoiding the measurement bottleneck; and an efficient algorithm to measure statistical moments from the final quantum state with polynomial complexity in the logarithm of the system size, bypassing exponentially costly full-state tomography.
+This integration makes quantum simulation of nonlinear reacting flows viable, providing a pathway from problem formulation to physically meaningful output.